openAgile/CommitStream.Web/doc/deployment.md

 ## Full Continuous Delivery (CD)

-* Bake into Core a simple poller that reaches out to a CommitStream cloud instance and asks, effectively, "Is CommitStream enabled for this instance?"
+* Bake into Core a simple poller that reaches out to a CommitStream cloud instance and asks, effectively, "Should CommitStream enabled for this instance?"
- * When not currently enabled
+  * When CS is not currently enabled and the answer is:
-  * If yes, then pull down the latest CS DLL which takes care of integrating itself into the side-panel (and anywhere else) via System.ComponentModel.Compisition magic (MEF)
+    * Yes: then pull down the latest CS DLL which takes care of integrating itself into the side-panel (and anywhere else) via System.ComponentModel.Compisition magic (MEF)
-  * If no, poll again on next incoming HTTP request if-and-only-if N minutes have elapsed since the previous poll.
+    * No: then poll again on next incoming HTTP request if-and-only-if N minutes have elapsed since the previous poll.
- * When currently enabled
+  * When CS is currently enabled and the answer is:
-  * If yes, POTENTIALLY: then query for a newer version of the CS DLL and update it in-place if a newer version exists.
+    * Yes: Then (potentially??) query for a newer version of the CS DLL and update it in-place if a newer version exists.
       * Ideally, there is very little inside this DLL other than wiring into already-defined extension mechanisms for weaving CS UI into well-known extension points within the UI surface
-  * If no, then remove the CS DLL from the server
+    * No: Then remove the CS DLL from the server

 ## Admin-mediated CD